-Have great business ideas?
+Have a great idea?
 Cool!
-But think carefully before investing your life savings trying to turn them into a business.
+But think carefully before investing your life savings trying to turn it into a business.

 They say that ideas are a dime a dozen, and it’s true – there’s certainly no shortage of people with good business ideas out there.
 But having an idea – and then having an idea that will enable you to build a great business – these are two completely different matters.
 Just ask anyone who’s tried to start a business!
 The two most common traps that new entrepreneurs fall into is that they either:

 - Invest everything they’ve got into the first idea they have (because they are only just learning how to come up with them) – rather than being patient and waiting for a better opportunity; or:

 - They get so excited about their new found ability to come up with ideas that they try and run with every idea they have!

 Both of these traps can be a recipe for disaster, and help to explain why many successful entrepreneurs fail again and again before they achieve real success.
 But as time goes by, and they learn from their mistakes, they get better and better at choosing (and executing) the right ideas to act on.